RedHatInsights/ros-backend/.github/pull_request_template.md

-## Description :clipboard:
+## PR Title :boom:

-Please include a summary of the change/issue here along with the JIRA card number
+Please title this PR with a summary of the change, preferably with the JIRA card number.

+Feel free to remove this section from PR description once done.

-## Motivation and Context :thought_balloon:
+## What does this PR change? :thought_balloon:

-Please include the __idea behind this change__ here, also docs if relevant
+Please include the __idea behind this change__ here.

+## Documentation update? :memo:

+- [ ] Yes
+- [ ] No

+## Security Checklist :lock:

+Prior to raising this PR please go through the [RedHatInsights/secure-coding-checklist](https://github.com/RedHatInsights/secure-coding-checklist)

 ## :guardsman: Checklist :dart: